jackievaleri/BioAutoMATED/BioAutoMATED_Installation_Guide.md

 3. Next, open terminal if it is not already open and navigate to a folder where you would like to work out of.
 For example, this may be your desktop: cd Desktop/.
 The next part of these instructions is adapted from the Docker installation instructions from the PyModulon package here.

-4. Run the following command to test your Docker installation: “docker run hello-world” You should see something along the lines of “Hello from Docker!
-This message shows that your installation appears to be working correctly.”
-Do not proceed if you do not have this running successfully!
+4. Run the following command to test your Docker installation: `docker run hello-world` You should see something along the lines of `Hello from Docker!
+This message shows that your installation appears to be working correctly.` Do not proceed if you do not have this running successfully!
     * Before proceeding to the next step, make sure you do not have anything running on your IP address port 8888.
 We will be using this port for our Jupyter notebook.

 5. Finally, you are ready to download the Docker repository and get started.